nextDNSconfig/DNSconfig/README.md

 # DNSconfig

-Welcome to DNSconfig, here you can create your entire NextDNS account in a few steps in 5 minutes
+Welcome to DNSconfig, here you can create your entire NextDNS account in just 5 minutes

 -----------------------------------------------------------------------------------------------------------------------------------------------------------